 Presenter analyzes your slides’ contents and chooses the best layout for you.
-Here’s how make sure that your presentation will come out picture perfect every time—on any device.
+Here’s how to make sure your presentation will come out picture-perfect every time—on any device.

-With Presenter your layouts are responsive, which means that your presentation automatically adapts to different screens, projector ratios, Zoom windows, tablets, and phones.
-That means no more endless fiddling to make sure it fits.
+With Presenter your layouts are responsive, which means your presentation automatically adapts to different screens, projector ratios, Zoom windows, tablets, and phones.
+No more endless fiddling to make sure it fits.

 When Presenter chooses a layout for your slides it looks at the: